nyukhalov/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
-I did not implement data generator as the virtual machine I used for training had enough memory.
+I did not implement data generator as the virtual machine I used for training had enough memory to load all the training data at once.

 ### Model Architecture and Training Strategy